 The production model is very simple.
 You make something, and someone pays you for it.
-Think of a car manufacturer, or a jewelry designer ... or a farmer!
+Think of a car manufacturer, or a jewelry designer … or a farmer.

 Genealogical research itself is not a product, but you could turn it into one.
 You could set a standard price for a 20-page family history or for a family tree going back at least five generations.

 Subscriptions are an increasingly popular model, thanks to the advent of automatic renewal billing.
-A fitness gym is another business that runs primarily via the subscription model.
+A fitness gym is a business that runs primarily via the subscription model.
 The basic idea is that you pay for access to a service, whether you use that service or not.
 The benefit to the consumer is convenience.
-It's there when they need it.
+It’s there when they need it.

 Ancestry.com has proven that the subscription model is appealing for folks interested in genealogy.
 But subscribing to Ancestry.com only gives customers access to their resources – the customer still has to do the research.

 Perhaps potential customers would be willing to pay monthly for access to your expertise – if they have the curiosity but not the time.

 When people think of competition in business, they tend to think of two companies battling it out for supremacy, like Coke vs. Pepsi, but competition for most businesses isn’t as simple as that.